lab-design/lab-design.github.io/_posts/2023-05-14-fairify-verifying-fairness-neural-networks.md

 Fairify moves fairness from something teams test for to something they can verify, which matters most where the cost of a biased decision is high.
 It is part of our lab's work on the fairness and dependability of machine learning.

-This work is part of [Modular and Dependable AI](/research/#modular-and-dependable-ai).
+This work is part of [Modular and Dependable AI](/research/#modular-and-dependable-ai); for the wider story see [our fairness overview](/news/2026/02/11/fairness-in-machine-learning/).
 The full paper is available [here](https://lab-design.github.io/papers/ICSE-23a/).